Knowledge Hub / Are Student Loans Taxed As Income?

 Are Student Loans Considered Income for Other Purposes?

-Student loans aren’t counted as income for other reasons beyond taxes for one simple reason: they’re debt that you have to repay.
-In contrast, money earned from a part-time job, side business or interest on your bank account is considered income for all of those purposes.
-So if you’re thinking about applying for a student credit card or you’re filling out your FAFSA for the upcoming school year, know that student loans aren’t considered income.
+So if you’re applying for a student credit card or completing your FAFSA for the upcoming school year, know that student loans aren’t considered income.
 This is especially important to understand if you’re applying for a credit card or loan because if you inflate your income on a loan application, it could be considered fraud

 What About Other Forms of Financial Aid?

-In many cases, college students get more than just student loans as financial aid.
-If you’re also receiving scholarships, grants, fellowships or work-study opportunities, you may be wondering how they come into play for taxes and other income purposes.
-With some of these types of financial aid, it may not be as straightforward.
-For instance, with a work-study program, it’s essentially like working a regular part-time job, so any income you receive is taxable.
-On the flip side, scholarships and fellowships may or may not be taxable, depending on the situation.
-In most cases, scholarship and fellowship money isn’t taxable if you’re a candidate for a degree at an eligible educational institution and you use the scholarship funds to directly cover the costs of tuition, fees, books and supplies.
-But if your scholarship or fellowship funds are earmarked for other purposes, such as room and board, travel, research and nonmandatory equipment and supplies, it could be taxed as income.
-Additionally, if a scholarship or fellowship has a service requirement attached — for example, you must work as a research assistant to qualify — it’s likely going to be taxable because it’s effectively payment for your service.
+In most cases, scholarship and fellowship money isn’t taxable if you’re a candidate for a degree at an eligible educational institution and you use the funds to cover the costs of tuition, fees, books and supplies.
+But if your scholarship or fellowship funds are earmarked for other purposes, such as room and board, travel, research and nonmandatory equipment and supplies, those funds could be taxed as income.
+Additionally, if a scholarship or fellowship has a service requirement attached — for example, you must work as a research assistant to qualify — it will likely be taxable because the money you receive is essentially payment for your service.

 The Bottom Line

-Do student loans count as income for taxes or other purposes?
-No, you’ll never have to worry about including what you receive in student loan funds as income on your tax return, loan applications or other situations.
-This is because student loans aren’t considered income but debt.
-However, other forms of financial aid you receive may be considered income and may be taxable.
-So it’s important to check with your financial aid office to determine how to handle your financial aid.
+However, other forms of financial aid you get may be considered income and could be taxable, so it’s important to check with your financial aid office to determine how to handle your financial aid.
 In a work-study program, the employer may withhold federal and state income taxes from your paychecks, so you don’t have to worry about a big tax bill at the end of the year.
-But if you’re receiving a taxable scholarship or fellowship, you may want to set aside some of the money to pay your taxes.
-As with any tax-related situation, it’s a good idea to consult with a tax professional to get the personalized advice you need.
+But if you’re receiving a taxable scholarship or fellowship, you may want to set aside some money for tax purposes.
+As with any tax-related situation, it’s wise to consult with a tax professional to get the personalized guidance you need.